Michigan Territory: Organization

 Michigan became a state when it agreed to the boundaries dictated by Congress, giving up its claim to the Toledo Strip, and accepted the western portion of the Upper Peninsula.

-Meanwhile, in 1835, the Toledo War was fought with Ohio because Michigan Territory wanted to retain the disputed "Toledo Strip."
+Meanwhile, in 1835 the Toledo War was fought with Ohio because Michigan Territory wanted to retain the disputed "Toledo Strip."
 The Toledo area of Ohio was finally surrendered in exchange for the western section of the Upper Peninsula of Michigan.

 Slavery was forbidden in the territory under the Northwest Ordinance, but British and French residents in Michigan were permitted to retain possession of slaves already owned at the time the territory became organized.
 Census records show that the slave population in the territory numbered 24 in 1810 and 32 in 1830.
 It is believed that those counted as slaves were, in many cases, Indians rather than blacks.

 Michigan shrank in 1836 with the creation of the Wisconsin Territory.
 Wisconsin Territory was established in 1836 with the present boundary in the Upper Peninsula.
 Disputed territory in red.

 On July 3, 1836, in preparation for Michigan statehood, the Wisconsin Territory was organized from Michigan Territory, consisting of the present states of Wisconsin, Minnesota, Iowa and the eastern portion of the Dakotas.
 Michigan became a state on January 26, 1837, and included the Upper Peninsula as part of the resolution to the conflict over the Toledo Strip, which had blocked Michigan statehood for several years.
 The western border of the Upper Peninsula was marked at the Montreal River on the Lake Superior shoreline and the Menominee River on the coast of Lake Michigan.
 Detroit remained the capital until March 17, 1847 when Lansing was chosen as a replacement.
 The population of Michigan at the time of statehood is estimated to have been about 200,000, which was well above the Northwest Ordinance's minimum requirement of 60,000.

-Territorial acquisition
+Acquisitions

-The area that became Michigan had been British territory, and was ceded to the United States in 1783, although the native peoples of the area had not ceded control to either the British or Americans for most of the territory by 1783.
+The area that became Michigan had been British territory and was ceded to the United States in 1783, although the native peoples of the area had not ceded control to either the British or Americans for most of the territory by 1783.
 The majority of it was gained by cession, coerced or otherwise.
 The people who resided in Michigan before American settlement were the Ottawa, the Potawatomi, Ojibwa and the Wyandot.
 Treaties ceding the land were signed between 1795 (the Treaty of Greenville) and 1842 (the Treaty of La Pointe).
 Other notable treaties were Governor Hull's treaty of 1808, the Treaty of Saginaw in 1819, the two Treaties of Chicago (1821 and 1833), the Carey Mission in 1828 and the Treaty of Washington in 1836 and a later treaty of January 14, 1837.